port-labs/port-docs/docs/integrations/github/Introduction.md

 ### Triggers

-Merging a branch to the `main` (default) branch will trigger the app look for the input type.
+1. Merging a branch to the `main` (default) branch will trigger the app to search for port.yml files
+2. Opening or updating a `pull request` will trigger a checkrun which validates the port.yml files

 ### Permissions